Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 If only $\sigma_{\min}(\BX)$ (or $\sigma_{\min}(\BY)$) is known, then we can use

-\end{lemma} We defer the proof of Lemma~\ref{lem:phase} to the end of this section.
+\end{lemma} {Lemma~\ref{lem:phase} is a generalization of Lemma 13 in~\cite{ZB18} from $d\leq 2$ to $d\geq 3$, which says the matrix sign function (generalized phase) in~\eqref{def:P} is a Lipschitz continuous function in the region where the input matrices have their smallest singular values bounded away from 0.
+We defer the proof of Lemma~\ref{lem:phase} to the end of this section.
+The main idea of the proof follows from applying the famous Davis-Kahan theorem to the augmented matrices of $\BX$ and $\BY$.}

 Now it seems combining Lemma~\ref{lem:L} with~\ref{lem:phase} justifies the contraction of $\PP_n\circ {\cal L}$.
 The only missing piece is to ensure that each block $[{\cal L}\BX]_i$ has a lower bound on its smallest singular value so that we can apply Lemma~\ref{lem:phase}.

 \begin{lemma} Suppose $ \BX\in{\cal N}_{\eps} \cap {\cal N}_{\xi,\infty}$, then

 provided that

 \end{lemma} One can easily realize that the dependence of $\sigma$ on $d$ is sub-optimal by a factor of $\sqrt{d}.$ This is where the bottleneck is.